VeronikaLo/Cocktail-app/README.md

-# coctail
+# My Cocktail

-A project from Hackerthone ITgirl.
+A project from Hackerthone ITgirls.

 ## Getting Started